pvcraven/web-development-class/source/assignments/login_lab/login_lab.rst

 .. image:: get_login_info.png

-13. Automatically call the 'get session' part on page load
+13. Automatically call the 'get session' part on page load.
+At the end of your ``login.js`` script, just call the function.
 14. Automatically call the 'get session' part when the user logs in.
 15. Automatically call the 'get session' part when the user logs out.
 16. Hide the logout section if the user isn't logged in.
+At the end of your get session function, check the result and see if you should show or hide the logout section.
+Note that the info you get back from the servlet will be a string.
+If it returns a ``null`` then it will be a string ``"null"`` not the value ``null``.
+Also, the string may have extra carriage returns and/or spaces so you really get back ``null[space][cr]``.
+You might need to trim the string.